Top 5 Ways to Heat Your Finished Basement

-Adding registers to your existing HVAC system is a great option if you have the ductwork in place and you want to make use of the entire basement.
+Adding registers to your existing HVAC heating system is a great option if you have the ductwork in place and you want to make use of the entire basement.
 This will allow the current HVAC system to climate control the finished basement like it would the rest of the house.

 In most houses, if the existing HVAC ductwork is not already in place it can be expanded to accommodate the additional space and make room for more registers.
 This may also require upgrading your system to accommodate the extra work.
-This is an excellent option to truly make the finished basement seem like an extension of your house.
+This is an excellent option to truly make the basement seem like an extension of your house.

 These stoves burn condensed wood pellets and push out warm air with a small fan.
 Their dry fuel creates more heat, causing them to burn hotter and cleaner than traditional fireplaces.

+If you’ve lived in Edmonton long enough, chances are you’ve used a portable space heater.
+They are cost efficient to purchase and do not require the help of a professional.
 Electric space heaters are excellent for giving heat exactly where you need it.
-They may not be the best choice for a large open finished basement as they are the least energy efficient on the list.
-However, they are an excellent option for smaller spaces or to supplement other heat sources.
+They may not be the best choice for a large basement as they are the least energy efficient on the list.
+However, they work best for smaller spaces or to supplement other heating solutions.

-Often times, the basement’s heat source is either inefficient or not strong enough to heat the entire area.
+Oftentimes, the basement’s heat source is either inefficient or not strong enough to heat the entire area.
 Being subterranean, the basement is naturally cooler and loses more heat than the rest of the house.
 To help your heat sources be more efficient, make sure enough wall insulation and adequate subfloor underlayment has been installed.
-This will limit the heat loss from the room, saving both money and energy.
+This will limit the heat loss from the entire room, saving both money and energy.

 If the basement is still struggling to stay warm, try combining several heat sources.
 It can be difficult for your HVAC to regulate the naturally cooler temperature of the basement and the rest of the house.
 Try installing baseboard heaters or using space heaters along with your HVAC to make up the difference.
 Having this in place can help balance your HVAC system and significantly cut back on your basement’s heating needs.